antaresdocumentation/antares-esp8266-http/README.md

 This library has been tested with Arduino ESP8266 version 2.5.0.

-For dependencies, this library uses [bblanchon's ArduinoJson](https://github.com/bblanchon/ArduinoJson) and is already included in the bundle.
+For dependencies, this library uses [bblanchon's ArduinoJson v5](https://github.com/bblanchon/ArduinoJson) and is already included in the bundle.

 For more information regarding the platform itself, please visit Antares' [official website](https://antares.id/).